yannickwaelti/react-ecommerce/README.md

-# react-ecommerce
+# React E-Commerce

-Ecommerce Project for the Complete Reacte Developer Course
+E-commerce Project for the Complete React Developer Course